filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ### IDX, Ceramic and IPFS as Social Login

-With this milestone we delivers the ability to log into the app through the LoginComponent which executes the login method from the IDX Framework and use Metamask as Signing Provider.
-After the login the app loads the Basic Profile from IDX.
-In case the user has no existung Profile, the ProfileEditComponent shows up as Modal allows to create and persist a Profile on IPFS through IDX and ceramic.
+With this milestone we deliver the ability to log into the app through the LoginComponent which executes the login method from the IDX framework and use Metamask as signing provider.
+After the login the app loads the basic profile from IDX.
+In case the user has no existing profile, the ProfileEditComponent shows up as Modal (????) allows to create and persist a profile on IPFS through IDX and Ceramic.

-We rely on the SDKs of IDX, Ceramic,IPFS and the Metamask Web3 Provider in order to archieve our Web3 DID Login.
-This allows us to fetch the Ethereum Address of the user.
-Thereby we can load the user owned NFTs from the OpenSea API.
+We rely on the SDKs of IDX, Ceramic, IPFS and the Metamask Web3 provider in order to archieve our Web3 DID login.
+This allows us to fetch the Ethereum address of the user.
+Thereby we can load the users owned NFTs from the OpenSea API.

 If a gallery is created or edited the gallery will be stored on IPFS through IDX and Ceramic.

 Stories:
-   - Provide IDXLogin Functionality with Metamask, Ceramic and IPFS
+   - Provide IDXLogin functionality with Metamask, Ceramic and IPFS
-   - Provide Extended NFT Gallery Schema for Ceramic Network
+   - Provide extended NFT gallery scheme for the Ceramic network
-   - Store Galleries after creation or edit in IPFS
+   - Store galleries after creation or edit in IPFS

-Dev Team (Pair): Frank
+Dev team (Pair): Frank
-Timeline: 2 weeks, July 14th - July 31th
+Timeline: 2 weeks, July 14th - July 31st
 Funding:  USD 5000

-### 3. Filecoin as Cold Storage
+### 3. Filecoin as cold storage

 In order to provide long term storage or cold storage for galleries we need to provide a feature which allows the user to persist entire galleries on Filecoin.
-Right now almost every web3 user has a Metamask wallet, but not every user has FIL Wallet in the browser.
-Therefore we provide a Textile Powergate which creates for every NFT User an Account and provide some FIL to persist Galleries long term.
+Right now almost every web3 user has a Metamask wallet, but not every user has FIL wallet in the browser.
+Therefore we provide a textile powergate which creates for every NFT user an account and provide some FIL to persist galleries long term.

-Later on we want a more decentralized version of that where ideally the user comes with own FIL Provider.
+Later on we want a more decentralized version.
+In that ideally the user comes with his own FIL provider.

 The feature is for the user optional and is easy to trigger through a checkbox or a button.

 Stories:
-   - Setup Powergate
+   - Setup powergate
-   - Provide Serverless function to create and fund NFT Gallery Users with FIL
+   - Provide serverless function to create and fund NFT gallery users with FIL (so klar ist der Satz für mich nicht, ich weis aber nicht genau was du sagen willst)
-   - Implement Cold Storage Feature for NFT Galleries in React App
+   - Implement cold storage feature for NFT galleries in React app

-Dev Team (Pair): Frank (Powergate, Frontend) + Rene (Backend)
+Dev team (Pair): Frank (Powergate, Frontend) + Rene (Backend)
-Timeline: 1 month, August 1st - August 31th
+Timeline: 1 month, August 1st - August 31st
 Funding:  USD 10000

-## Total Budget Requested
+## Total budget requested

 We request USD 25000.

-## Maintenance and Upgrade Plans
+## Maintenance and upgrade plans

 After we launch, we will go on and build a product.
-Because of protocol changes we will probably never have a final version.
+Because of protocol changes there will always be the necessity for updates.
-Therefore at some time we'll plan an exit to community.
+When the product is setup we plan to exit and hand over the maintainance the to community.

 # Team

-## Contact Info
+## Contact info
 frank.pfeift@protonmail.com

-## Team Members
+## Team members

 - [Frank](https://github.com/froid1911): Tech lead, Filecoin & Ceramic expert
-- [René](https://github.com/dev-nes9): Backend Developer & Frontend Developer
+- [René](https://github.com/dev-nes9): Backend Developer & Frontend developer

-## Team Member LinkedIn Profiles
+## Team member LinkedIn profiles

 - https://www.linkedin.com/in/fpolster/

 ## Team Website

-No Team Website right now.
-Its our first Grant.
+Currently there is no team Website yet.
+It will be our first step.

-## Relevant Experience
+## Relevant experience

 We both have a Master of Science in Computer Engineering.
-We worked for five years until July 2021 for a german IT Consulting Company at the Web3 department.
+We worked for five years until July 2021 for a german IT consulting company at the Web3 department.
 We had mainly large clients, e.g. BMW or Deutsche Bahn.
-We also attended on multiple Hackathons and Conferences e.g. annual EF DevCon, ETHCC, ETHDenver, ETHBerlin and ETHBerlinZwei
+We also attended multiple Hackathons and Conferences e.g. annual EF DevCon, ETHCC, ETHDenver, ETHBerlin and ETHBerlinZwei

-Frank has also some relationships to the Ceramic Network Team and does Filecoin Mining.
+Frank has also some relationships to the Ceramic network team and does Filecoin mining.

 ## Team code repositories